-Councillor Al-Hamdani exercised his right of reply.
+Councillor AI-Hamdani exercised his right of reply.

-On being put to the vote, xx votes were cast in FAVOUR of the SUBSTANTIVE MOTION and xx votes were cast AGAINST with xx ABSENTIONS.
-The SUBSTANTIVE MOTION was therefore CARRIED.
+On being put to the vote the SUBSTANTIVE MOTION was CARRIED.

-- 1. Not to invest directly in fossil fuel companies. - 2.
-To mandate its representative to the Greater Manchester Pension Fund Advisory Panel to support the current Responsible Investment policies, which seek to: - Invest to achieve net-zero carbon emissions by 2050 at the latest, in line with the Paris Agreement; - Collaborate with partners including Make My Money Matter and the Paris Aligned Asset Owner group, and use the Net Zero Investor Framework to develop a 2030 target in line with the PICC's 1.5-degree pathway which sets out an approach to quantifying and addressing climate change risks affecting the Fund's investments;

-Be a responsible shareowner activist and proactively work to campaign for all companies in which the fund has an interest to pursue carbon neutrality and environmentally friendly practices to create real world impact and reductions in emissions:

-- Manage financial risks and continue to be in the top quartile of performance of LGPS Pension Funds, which has resulted in over £3.4 billion return in excess of average fund performance through a Just Transition to protect the interests of pension holders, workers and taxpayers across Greater Manchester.
+- 1. Not to invest directly in fossil fuel companies. - To mandate its representative to the Greater Manchester Pension Fund Advisory Panel to support the current Responsible Investment policies, which seek to: - Invest to achieve net-zero carbon emissions by 2050 at the latest, in line with the Paris Agreement; - Collaborate with partners including Make My Money Matter and the Paris Aligned Asset Owner group, and use the Net Zero Investor Framework to develop a 2030 target in line with the PICC's 1.5-degree pathway which sets out an approach to quantifying and addressing climate change risks affecting the Fund's investments; - Be a responsible shareowner activist and proactively work to campaign for all companies in which the fund has an interest to pursue carbon neutrality and environmentally friendly practices to create real world impact and reductions in emissions; - Manage financial risks and continue to be in the top quartile of performance of LGPS Pension Funds, which has resulted in over £3.4 billion return in excess of average fund performance through a Just Transition to protect the interests of pension holders, workers and taxpayers across Greater Manchester.
 Set out an approach to quantifying and addressing climate change risks affecting all other investments, and - Focus future investments on areas that minimise climate change risk and, where possible, invest in local climate solutions that will benefit fund members, their families and the wider community. - 3.
 To ask the Chief Executive to write to the Leaders and Chief Executives of the other 9 Greater Manchester local authorities outlining this Council's position and asking for their support.